 No—expired products can harm your skin.

-Should I recycle magazines or donate them?
+Should I recycle magazines or donate them to a charity?

 Both are fine; libraries or shelters may accept them.